AlWoSp/lua-language-server-by-sumneko/doc/pt-br/config.md

     */
     "lowercase-global": "Information",
     /*
-    Enable diagnostics for global function calls which are not annotated.
+    Enable diagnostics for global function definitions which are not annotated.
     */
     "missing-global-doc": "Warning",
     /*
-    Enable diagnostics for function calls where the annotation for a function parameter is missing.
+    Enable diagnostics for function definitions where the annotation for a function parameter is missing.
     */
     "missing-param-doc": "Warning",
     /*